We're following all the rules… so why does it still feel off?

 The good news?

-These patterns are predictable, and once you know which one your pitcher is stuck in, you no longer have to guess.
-You finally understand what their body is trying to tell you and what small reset will help them feel and throw better.
+These patterns are predictable.
+Once you know which one your pitcher is stuck in, you no longer have to guess.
+You finally understand what their body is trying to tell you — and what small reset will help them feel and throw better.

-A few of the most reliable patterns we test for in the 90-second VeloRESET Diagnostic Quiz:
+A few of the most reliable patterns the 2-Minute Arm State Check tests for:

 The Elbow Rub